- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact of power management settings on data availability and potential loss, it is important to carefully configure and balance power-saving features with the requirements of data accessibility.
 Regular backups should also be maintained to minimize the risk of data loss in case of power-related issues.

-Although NAS N4800Eco can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4800Eco can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -